sabeehtaqi/projects/nohevog1/README.md

 2. https://gist.github.com/nohevog1/56f18c2095fcd145b384cf01147042f7

-    * This is the slippy map [demo from Class 10](https://umbcvis.github.io/classes/class-10/).
+    * This is a modified version of the slippy map [demo from Class 10](https://umbcvis.github.io/classes/class-10/).

 ## To Do